DFE-Digital/architecture/reference/dfe-target-architecture.md

 operational data using data
 engines.](../../images/target-architecture-engines-example.png)

+Most services built by DfE will combine capabilities from multiple engines.
-A typical interaction might follow this pattern:
+A typical service interaction might follow this pattern:

 1. A user interacts with a service through a **front-end engine**
 2. The service invokes one or more **business engines** to apply policy